Current & Past Two Fiscal Year Town Budgets

 - The Mayor submits a detailed budget and budget message to the Town Council.

 - The Town Council holds a public hearing (i.e., an Annual Town Meeting) on the proposed budget.

 - The Town Council reviews the proposed budget in a series of public committee meetings.

 - The Town Council adopts the budget, with or without amendments, but has no authority to add programs or increase amounts.

 The following terms and acronyms are used in the preparation and monitoring of the Town Budget.
 Find additional Massachusetts budget terminology here.

 The Chapter 70 program is the Commonwealth's principal program of state aid to public elementary and secondary schools.
 In addition, Chapter 70 establishes minimum spending requirements for each school district and minimum requirements for each municipality's share of school costs.
 See Net School Spending below for more information.

 Community Preservation Act (CPA)

-The CPA allows cities and towns in Massachusetts to create a local Community Preservation Fund for the purpose of raising money to invest in open space protection, historic preservation, affordable housing, and outdoor recreation.
-Weymouth adopted the CPA in 2015 by ballot referendum.
-CPA funds are collected by a surcharge of one percent on top of the Town's real estate tax, with exemptions for income-qualified households and the first $100,000 of residential property value.
-While property taxes fund the day-to-day operating needs of the Town, the CPA gives Weymouth a steady funding source for preserving and improving the community’s character and quality of life.
+The CPA allows Massachusetts cities and towns to create a local Community Preservation Fund for open space protection, historic preservation, affordable housing, and outdoor recreation.
+In the Town of Weymouth, Community Preservation monies are raised locally through a surcharge of one percent on real property, with exemptions made for income-qualified households and the first $100,000 in assessed value of residential property.

 Net School Spending